b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/CAFFEINE.md

 &nbsp;

 As with other people whom I've named in pages of my notes, I intend to criticize ideas rather than individuals.
 I have reservations against this *Ensign* article, but nothing meaningful to say about Dr. Boud himself.
-I hope that is clear, even if I wax poetic.
+I hope that is clear even if I wax poetic.
 He's got a doctorate education and is probably smarter than I am, though I can and will point to motivations behind his conclusion.

 &nbsp;